mbendele/coding-samples-and-experiments/README.md

 This is a small sampling of code that I wrote, extended, ported, or just played around with while volunteering as a CTA for the Fundamentals of Computing specialization on Coursera.
 I don't believe that this sampling contains any course-specific code, and it doesn't include samples of my professional work or programs I've written in languages other than Python.
 This is intended to illustrate a basic knowledge of Python and programming.

-These programs are meant to be used with Codeskulptor and can be run using the links below (press the triangle button at top left of associated page to run).
+These programs were written for use with Codeskulptor and can be run using the links below (press the triangle button at top left of associated page to run).
 The arc_parabolic program is probably the cleanest (It was meant to be shared with teenage coders).
 Many of these were one-off projects for self-improvement or throw-away "doodles" created for fun.
 I'll continue digging through my more serious efforts for interesting or original files I'm permitted to share.

 <hr>
 <pre># CodeSkulptor runs Python programs in your browser.